awsdocs/aws-doc-sdk-examples/workflows/sagemaker_pipelines/SPECIFICATION.md

 - Pipelines can only be deleted through the SDK.
 - See the [.NET implementation](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SageMaker) for an example.
 You may find it useful to begin with the .NET Lambda and get the rest of the workflow working, then work on the language-specific Lambda function handler.
 - Geospatial jobs are supported in `region us-west-2`.
 All operations should use this region unless otherwise specified.
+- Pipeline callbacks won't resolve until SendPipelineExecutionStepSuccess or SendPipelineExecutionStepFailure are called.
+There's a risk of having to reach out to support if these aren't called.

 ### SageMaker documentation references: